Knightzjz/NCL-IML/README.md

 4.<font face="黑体" size=4 color=grey> We build a small playground in the 5th "Test Samples From Web" section.
 Substituting the default image URLs stored in "urls=[...]" with your own ones and then re-execute this section, you will get the results of TCL on your customized input!
 Hope you will enjoy it, and please contact us if any exception occurs.</font> \
 <font  size=2>-----------------------------------------------------------------------------------------------------</font> \
 <font face="Microsoft YaHei" size=4 color=blue> Vist our code directly through colab by clicking <a href="https://colab.research.google.com/github/Knightzjz/NCL-IML/blob/main/NCL_IML.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/> </font> \
-We are a speical intresest group of IML, leading by Assocaite Researcher Jizhe Zhou and Professor.
-Jiancheng Lv, under Sichuan University.
+We are the special interest group of IML, led by 👨‍🏫Associate Researcher Jizhe Zhou👨‍🏫 and Professor Jiancheng Lv, under Sichuan University 🇨🇳.
 Please refer to [here](https://dicalab.cn/) for more information.
 Also, here are some of our other works.
-Feel free to cite them 🉑.
+Feel free to cite them. :smile:
-1.<font face="黑体" size=4 color=grey> Our latest benchmark and the first pure ViT-based IML build.</font>[IML-ViT](https://github.com/dddb11/MVSS-Net) 🥇🥇🥇🥇
+1.🥇🥇🥇 <font face="黑体" size=4 color=grey> Our latest benchmark and the first pure ViT-based IML build.</font>[IML-ViT](https://github.com/SunnyHaze/IML-ViT)</font>
-2.<font face="黑体" size=4 color=grey> Our corrected CASIAv2 dataset, with ground-truth mask correcly aligned.</font>[Casia2.0-Corrected](https://github.com/SunnyHaze/CASIA2.0-Corrected-Groundtruth) 🥈🥈🥈
+2.🥈🥈🥈 <font face="黑体" size=4 color=grey> Our corrected CASIAv2 dataset, with ground-truth mask correcly aligned.</font>[Casia2.0-Corrected](https://github.com/SunnyHaze/CASIA2.0-Corrected-Groundtruth)</font>
-3.<font face="黑体" size=4 color=grey> Our implementation of the Mile-stone Mantran-Net(CVPR 2019 by Wu, et.al) in Pytorch, with training code embedded.[Mantra-NetPytorch-withTraining](https://github.com/SunnyHaze/ManTraNet-Pytorch)</font>  🥇🥈🥉
+3.🥇🥈🥉 <font face="黑体" size=4 color=grey> Our implementation of the Mile-stone Mantran-Net(CVPR 2019 by Wu, et.al) in Pytorch, with training code embedded.[Mantra-NetPytorch-withTraining](https://github.com/SunnyHaze/ManTraNet-Pytorch)</font>
-4.<font face="黑体" size=4 color=grey> Our implementation of the MVSS-Net(ICCV 2021 by Dong, et.al) in Pytorch, with training code embedded.[MVSS-NetPytorch-withTraining](https://github.com/dddb11/MVSS-Net) 🥇🥇🥇🥇
+4.🥇🥇🥇 <font face="黑体" size=4 color=grey> Our implementation of the MVSS-Net(ICCV 2021 by Dong, et.al) in Pytorch, with training code embedded.[MVSS-NetPytorch-withTraining](https://github.com/dddb11/MVSS-Net)</font>
+<font  size=2>-----------------------------------------------------------------------------------------------------</font>
+This repo got someone watched consistently and is  still under construction.
+Issue any questions you find, and we will get them fixed.
 <font  size=2>-----------------------------------------------------------------------------------------------------</font>
 ## **Preparation**